-We are distributing to the record holders of our common stock and certain of our warrants, at no charge, non transferable Subscription Rights to purchase one Unit at a subscription price of \$ per Unit.
-Each Basic Subscription Right will entitle you to purchase one share of our preferred stock and Warrants.
-Each Warrant will be exercisable for one share of our common stock at an exercise price of \$ per share from the date of issuance through the expiration five years from the date of issuance.
-Each record holder of our common stock and holders of warrants we issued will receive one Subscription Right for every share of our common stock (including each share of common stock issuable upon exercise of certain outstanding warrants) owned by such record holder as of the Record Date.
+We are distributing to the record holders of our common stock and certain of our warrants, at no charge, non-transferable Subscription Rights to purchase one Unit at a subscription price of \$1,000 per Unit.
+Each Basic Subscription Right will entitle you to purchase one share of our preferred stock and 125 Warrants.
+Each Warrant will be exercisable for one share of our common stock at an exercise price of \$4.40 per share from the date of issuance through the expiration five years from the date of issuance.
+Each record holder of our common stock and holders of certain outstanding warrants will receive one Subscription Right for every share of our common stock (including each share of common stock issuable upon exercise of certain outstanding warrants) owned by such record holder as of the Record Date.
 Each Subscription Right entitles the record holder to a Basic Subscription Right and an Over-Subscription Privilege.